Hypnosis Regression Technique

 Find the Initial Sensitizing Event ISE

 The examples below show how the hypnosis regression technique can be used in hypnotherapy to clear client problems.
+In this business we say "It's never too late to have a good childhood".
+You just go back and change it.

 This was a client who gets panic attacks at the thought of getting into any place where she might not be able to get out.
 That includes planes and lifts.
 She wants to be able to go on holiday without bottles of anti-anxiety pills and feeling sick for weeks before.
 Her phobia is about not having a way of escaping, and the worry about feeling embarrassed in front of others and being seen as weird.
 She can drive because she can get out, but cannot drive with a stranger in the car because of the fear that she might get a panic attack in front of them.
 She was totally unable to use a lift on her own.
 There has to be someone else in it before she will get in, just so that there might be someone to help her if the lift got stuck.
 Even in staff meetings she will spend so much of the time worrying about the door being closed that she doesn't hear what is going on.